Upper Sioux Indian Reservation

 The Upper Sioux Indian Reservation, or Pezihutazizi in Dakota, is the reservation of the Upper Sioux Community, a federally recognized tribe of the Dakota people, that includes the Mdewakanton.

 The Upper Sioux Indian Reservation is located in Minnesota Falls Township along the Minnesota River in eastern Yellow Medicine County, Minnesota, 5 miles south of Granite Falls.
 It was created in 1938 when 746 acres of land were returned to the tribe by the federal government, under the Indian Reorganization Act encouraging tribal self-government.

 As of the 2020 census, the reservation recorded a resident population of 120 persons.
 Its land area is currently 2.3 sqmi, including off-reservation trust land.
 The tribe operates the Prairie's Edge Casino Resort.
-Every August, the Upper Sioux community holds its Pejhutazizi Oyate traditional wacipi (pow-wow).
+Every August, the Upper Sioux community holds its Pejhutazizi Oyate traditional wacipi (powwow).

 History

 This reservation was originally established for the Wahpeton and Sisseton bands of the Upper Dakota.
 Under the Treaty of Traverse des Sioux of 1851 with the United States, it encompassed an area about 20 mi wide and 70 mi long along the Minnesota River.
 Following the Dakota War of 1862, the federal government punished the Dakota by drastically reducing the sizes of two reservations along the river, in an attempt to force the Dakota out of the area.
 Many of the people did move westward, and many of their descendants live on reservations in South Dakota.

 In 1938 the federal government returned 746 acres of land to the tribe, who were mostly landless, under the Indian Reorganization Act of the President Franklin D. Roosevelt administration.
 It also encouraged tribes to revive their self-government.

+In 2024, Minnesota returned around 2 mi2 from the Upper Sioux Agency State Park to the tribe.